 Awful school.
 I attended this school district from kindergaten to senior year and the only good thing about this school is its academics. but the students constantly talk about how awful the school is no matter what the academics are like. the only way i survived was taking as many AP classes as i could handle but i know my brother is suffering greatly in his CP (gerenal type) classes. there are fights once a week and it has gotten 10 times worse since ive left and my brother has entered. all the school talks about is the great academics but only a handful of students take advantage of it. junior high is a hard time for everyone but it should involve being bullied and abused when teachers arent looking or being ignored if you arent a genius. take it from someone who has gone through the system and is glad to be in college now because of how terrible the kids are there. all 1500+ of them. its turning into a philly school and i wouldnt recommend this school to anyone i liked.

 Abington Junior High School is a public middle school in Abington.
 The principal of Abington Junior High School is Dr Lorraine Trollinger.
-1,702 children attend Abington Junior High School and identify as White, non-Hispanic; Asian/Pacific Islander; and Asian.
-19% of the 1,702 students here are paying reduced lunch prices.
-The student to teacher ratio at Abington Junior High School is 13:1.
+1,702 students attend Abington Junior High School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Asian.
+19% of the 1,702 students here have subsidized lunches.
+The ratio of students to teachers at Abington Junior High School is 13:1.
 Center School is one of the nearest middle schools.

 - Ceramics sculpture